 Beyond the high accuracy, we were impressed with the details the app captures.
 First and foremost, the app gave us a map showing our exact route, including all the turns we took.
-Moreover, it showed detailed point-to-point timestamps about our whereabouts, thanks to breadcrumbing.
+Moreover, thanks to breadcrumbing, it showed detailed point-to-point timestamps about our whereabouts.

 You can click on each breadcrumb to view each vehicle's time, location, and speed.
-If you needed to know where your delivery driver was at some point, you could easily do so.
-This is important, particularly when the driver delays and the customer wants to be sure where the package is at a particular time.
+So, if you needed to know where your delivery driver was at some point, you could easily do so.
+This is important, particularly when the driver delays and the customer wants to know where the package is at a particular time.

 There’s a route replay in case you need full details about the driver and their speed at some point during the trip.